 Days 4, 5 & 6: Jordan with Abraham Tours

-We spent the next 3 days of our 2 week trip in Jordan.
-After much hesitation, we decided to do it via a tour instead of independently.
+I spent the next 3 days of the 2 week trip in Jordan.
+After much hesitation, I decided to do it via a tour instead of independently.
 And it was grand!
-I’ve reviewed the 3 day Petra & Wadi Rum Tour we did with Abraham Tours in detail here.
+I’ve reviewed the 3 day Petra & Wadi Rum Tour I did with Abraham Tours in detail here.
 Give it a read and consider it, it’s definitely value for money!

 Day 7: Tel Aviv

-After Jordan, we went directly to Tel Aviv to pick up our rental car from the airport and start our road trip!
-We got our rental from Rentalcars and it was awesome, and also cheap.
+After Jordan, I went directly to Tel Aviv to pick up a rental car from the airport and start the road trip!
+I got the rental from Rentalcars and it was awesome, and also cheap.

 Book: a rental car using Rentalcars